 Our goal is to have NAAT results available within two working days of specimen receipt.
 Specimens should be sent to the State Health Laboratory as soon as possible after collection.

-All positive TB NAAT results will be considered a critical test value and will be immediately phoned to the ordering provider, the laboratory that submitted the specimen, the Health Department Tuberculosis Control Program, and the RISE TB Clinic.
+All positive TB NAAT results will be considered a critical test value and will be immediately phoned to the laboratory that submitted the specimen, the Health Department Tuberculosis Control Program, and the RISE TB Clinic.
 NAAT results will be routinely reported through our laboratory information system to submitters in the same manner they receive other reports from our laboratory.

 No, a single negative NAAT should not be used as a definitive result to exclude TB (refer to NAAT Interpretation Guidelines) especially in a patient where the clinical suspicion of TB is moderate to high.
 If the clinician is not experienced with the interpretation of NAAT or the diagnosis of TB, consultation with the expert TB clinicians at the RISE TB Clinic is highly recommended (401) 793-2427/2433. more, (Refer to the APHL Consensus statement on the use of Cepheid Xpert MTB/RIF assay in making decisions to discontinue airborne infection isolation in healthcare settings)

 A negative NAAT and two independent AFB smear-negative sputum samples (taken at least 8 hours apart, with at least one being an early morning specimen) may be used to determine whether patients may be removed from respiratory isolation, provided that (a) clinical suspicion for infectious TB is low and (b) there is clinical improvement if the patient has been started on multidrug treatment. more (APHL Consensus statement )